ernst-schwaiger/CCD/WindowsSecurityI/WindowsSecurityI.md

     #logger.init(options.ts, options.debug)
     logger.init(options.ts)
 ```
-and running the script again, the `monitoring` share becomes available.
+and running it again, the `monitoring` share becomes available.
 Opening it and looking into the content of `flag.txt` reveals the flag:

 ![SMB_Connect_Flag](SMB_Connect_Flag.png)